john-science/python_for_scientists/classes/08_taking_the_next_step/lecture_08.md

 This certainly fixes the problem.
 But if you call `fibonacci(6)`, the statement `if n < 0` will be called 24 times.
 This is a lot of extra calculation that doesn't need to be done.
 Another option is that you can put a `try / except` around the function when you call it:

-    def fibonacci(n):
-        '''Returns the n-th term in the Fibonacci Sequence''' if n == 0:
-            return 0
-        elif n == 1:
-            return 1
-        else:
-            return fibonacci(n - 1) + fibonacci(n - 2)

     try:
         fibonacci(-333)
     except:
         print('fibonacci only accepts non-negative inputs')

-Enclosing the called to `fibonacci` with `try / except` means the program / interpretter will print the given line to the screen and supress all of the ugly errors you would have seen.
-This is an extremely powerful tool in Python to help you control practically any unexpected behaivor in Python.
+Enclosing the called to `fibonacci` with `try / except` means Python will print the given line to the screen and supress all of the ugly errors you would have seen.
+This is an extremely powerful tool to help you control practically any unexpected behaivor in Python.

 #### More kinds of exceptions

 Let's take another look at that `except` statement above.
 It is pretty vague.
 What if you called `fibonacci('oops')`?
 Well, that would cause an error, but your `try / except` block would print the wrong message.
-This time it is the `TypeError` we saw earlier.
+This time it would be `TypeError`.
 It would be more helpful to your user if you printed a helpful message that actually told them what the problem was.
 Let's show a `try / except` block that will catch both types of errors:

     try:
         fibonacci(-333)